TABLE OF CONTENTS

 Examples

-Double clicking on a student's name will display the Student allocations screen.
+Double click a student's name to open the Student allocations screen.
 This allows you to analyse why the student did not receive the courses they requested.
+Refer to E10 - Line results: Student allocations

 Also refer to Lines > Analysis for further analysis tools.